 Examine the seat washer and o-ring for wear or damage.

-If your faucet is dripping, it’s generally the o-ring at fault.
-If it leaks from the handle, then it’s the seat washer.
+If your faucet is dripping, it’s usually the o-ring at fault.
+If it leaks from the handle, the seat washer is to blame.

 Step 6: Replace the Washer or O-ring

-It’s a good idea to take the old ones with you to ensure you buy the correct size replacements.
+It’s a good idea to take the old ones with you to ensure you buy appropriate replacements.

 Step 7: Reassemble your faucet

-Put your faucet back together by reversing steps 1 – 4 above.
+Put your faucet back together by reversing steps 1 to 4.

-Turn your water supply back on and test your repair.
+Turn your water supply back on and test your handiwork.
 Any minor leaks should now be fixed.

 Pro Tips

-- Check for a loose nut: Sometimes the leak might be caused by a loose nut under the handle.
-Before turning off the water, remove the faucet handle following steps 1 and 2 above and tighten the nut.
-If this stops the drip, you don’t need to do anything else apart from replacing the handle.
+• Check for a loose nut: Sometimes a leak might be caused by a loose nut under the handle.
+Before turning off the water, remove the faucet handle as described in steps 1 and 2, then tighten the nut.
+If this stops the leak, you can simply reassemble the handle and enjoy a drip-free faucet.

-- Plumber’s putty: If your stem assembly does not have a washer, use plumbers putty to create a seal at the base of the stem.
+• Plumber’s putty: If your stem assembly doesn’t have a washer, use a plumber’s putty to create a seal at the base of the stem.

 Ball Faucet